-To advance Virtual Assistant 2.0 technology through joint projects with corporations.
+To advance the World Wide Voice Web through joint projects with corporations.
 This includes research projects as well as case studies.
-The use cases include customer support phone services, chatbots on web pages, virtual assistant skills, as well as virtual assistant platforms.
+The use cases include generating pretrained agents across all web domains including search/navigation, content/media, IoTs and commerce.

 To disseminate knowledge and to facilitate technology transfer to companies.

 To foster collaboration across companies in creating an ecosystem of an open virtual assistant infrastructure.

 - Engagement and participation in research in conversational agent technology.
 Members are invited to send one visitor to Stanford (after restrictions due to Covid-19 are lifted).

 The lab will provide engagement on internal projects using our open-source technology.

 Opportunities to collaborate with other corporations in research and open ecosystem development.

 Members of this affiliate program agree to support the research of the laboratory with a membership fee of $500K/year.